 Despite all this, I want to stay hopeful.
 The younger generation gives me courage — they’re more open and willing to challenge the status quo.
 Still, progress is slow, and real change will take time.
 For me, the future of LGBTQ+ rights in Greece must go beyond legislation.
 It has to be a cultural shift, where being queer is no longer seen as brave or solely political — just normal.''

-''I am Nefeli, a Greek bisexual woman living in Athens.
-I’m a single mother of a son.
+''I am Nefeli, a Greek bisexual woman living in Athens and a single mother to a son.
 My academic and personal interests revolve around sociology, anthropology, gender studies, and feminism in the Global South.
-Through poetry, I aim to give voice to those who are often silenced — refugees, migrants, and LGBTQ+ individuals.
+Through poetry, I seek to give voice to those who are often silenced — refugees, migrants, and LGBTQ+ individuals.
+My writing is both personal and political, shaped by the desire to expose how power, identity, and belonging intersect in the everyday.

 My experience as an LGBTQ+ person in Greece has largely been shaped by privilege.
-I grew up in a liberal, politically engaged, middle-class family in central Athens, in a supportive environment that embraced difference.
-I came out early and was accepted in my home, schools, universities, and activist circles.
+I grew up in a liberal, politically engaged, middle-class family in central Athens — in an environment that embraced difference and nurtured critical thinking.
+I came out early and was accepted at home, in schools, universities, and activist circles.
 Within this microcosm, my queerness was never something to hide.
-Discrimination has been rare and fleeting in my personal life.
+Discrimination has been rare and fleeting in my personal life, allowing me to exist in relative safety and openness.

-While I have not frequently faced direct discrimination, the pain experienced by others in my community is deeply felt.
-Discrimination is not only personal — it is collective.
+Even so, I remain grounded in the comfort of my chosen community — a space where my identity feels both seen and celebrated.
+It is within this network of trust and solidarity that I find belonging.
+Yet, I am constantly reminded that discrimination is not only personal; it is collective.
 The harm inflicted on one body reveals the vulnerability of all bodies within that shared social space.
-My sense of safety and identity is inextricably linked to those around me, and their oppression reflects the wider structures of exclusion we all navigate.
+My sense of safety and identity is inextricably linked to those around me, and their exclusion reflects the broader structures of inequality that shape our collective existence.

-Looking to the future, I am not optimistic.
-As long as the current government continues its rule, I fear that LGBTQ+ rights will either stagnate or regress.
-Despite occasional symbolic gestures, the state maintains conservative values, strengthens ties with the orthodox church, and prioritises traditional family structures over inclusivity.
-This political environment, paired with austerity and growing inequality, disproportionately harms the most marginalised members of the LGBTQ+ community.
-Without genuine political commitment and structural change, the promise of equality in Greece remains out of reach.''
+Looking to the future, I struggle to be optimistic.
+As long as the current government remains in power, I fear that LGBTQ+ rights in Greece will stagnate — or regress.
+Despite occasional symbolic gestures, the state continues to uphold conservative values and prioritises traditional family structures over true inclusivity.
+This political climate, combined with economic austerity and widening inequality, disproportionately harms those who are already marginalised.
+Without genuine political will and structural change, the promise of equality in Greece remains an aspiration rather than a reality.''

 You may also like